Jeff: “What are your goals? What are you trying to do?”

 Follow-through is the key.
 Promises are empty without follow through.

 When is a good time to commit to growth?
 The time is now:

-“Everybody whose got a hundred dollars in their pocket, what are they thinking?
+“Everybody who’s got a hundred dollars in their pocket, what are they thinking?
 Hope it doesn’t go to 99.
 What’s a smart person thinking?
 102, 104, 106, how to make it more.
 Winners look up, losers look down.” – Moe Norman

 Is it time for you to commit to being a winner?
 I’m not talking about beating an opponent.
 I’m talking about becoming a better you.
-Win for yourself.
+A win for yourself.
 If that doesn’t motivate you then find someone you can be better for.
 Let me give you what I call – 95 looking back.